b-forster/harakat/README.md

 ## Features

 - Detects Persian text on any webpage
-- Shows translations when hovering over Persian words
+- Shows both Latin alphabet transliterations and English translations when hovering over Persian words
 - Clean, unobtrusive tooltip design
 - Toggle extension on/off from popup

 ## Setup

-### API Key Configuration
+### Azure Translator API Configuration

-This extension requires a Google Cloud Translation API key to function:
+This extension requires an Azure Translator API key to function:

-1. Create a project in the [Google Cloud Console](https://console.cloud.google.com/)
+1. Create an Azure account if you don't have one
-2. Enable the Cloud Translation API
+2. Create a Translator resource in the Azure portal
-3. Create an API key in "APIs & Services" > "Credentials"
+3. Get your API key, endpoint, and region from the Azure portal
 4. Copy `config.example.js` to `config.js`
-5. Replace `YOUR_GOOGLE_TRANSLATE_API_KEY_HERE` with your actual API key
+5. Replace the placeholder values with your actual Azure Translator API key, endpoint, and region

 ### Installation

 1. Clone this repository
-2. Configure your API key as described above
+2. Configure your Azure API key as described above
 3. Open Chrome and navigate to `chrome://extensions/`
 4. Enable "Developer mode"
 5. Click "Load unpacked" and select the extension directory